Rcrossmeister/Small-SampleNER-Chinese/README.md

 		--embedding_size 128 \
 ```

- ___If you want to train your own data, strictly follow the format of CLUENER2020 dataset above and change the `--data_dir` to adapt yours ,more quick transfer data interface will be available soon!___
+ ___If you want to train your own data, strictly follow the format of CLUENER2020 dataset above and change the `--data_dir` to adapt yours ,more quick transfer data interface is available for raw using, check it [here](https://github.com/Rcrossmeister/Small-SampleNER-Chinese/blob/main/data_processor.py)!___

 * Using the trained model to **predict**